pantaluna/esp32-mjd-starter-kit/README.md

 This component supports several RGB LED packages.
 It comes with the essential documentation such as data sheets, schematics, and instructions on how to wire them to your development board and eventually an extra power supply.

-- RGB LED packages such as the WS2812, WS2812B, WS2813xs chips from the manufacturer Worldsemi http://www.world-semi.com/solution/list-4-1.html
+- RGB LED packages such as the WS2812, WS2812B, WS2813xs chips from the manufacturer WorldSemi http://www.world-semi.com/solution/list-4-1.html
 - Adafruit's Neopixels that use the aforementioned packages.

 #### ESP32 Peripherals - Sensors
 These components come with the essential documentation such as data sheets, schematics, and instructions on how to wire them to your development board.

 - AM2320 temperature sensor by Aosong.
-- DHT11 temperature sensor by Aosong.
-- DHT22/AM2302 temperature sensor by Aosong.
 - BH1750FVI light sensor.
 - BME280 meteo sensor by Bosch.
 - BMP280 meteo sensor by Bosch.
+- DHT11 temperature sensor by Aosong.
+- DHT22/AM2302 temperature sensor by Aosong.
 - HC-SR501 PIR motion sensor.
+- JSN-SR04T-2.0 Waterproof Ultrasonic Sensor Module.
 - KY-032 Infrared obstacle avoidance sensor.
-- Melexis MLX90393 Triaxis magnetic field sensor.
+- Melexis MLX90393 tri-axis magnetic field sensor.
 - Sensirion SHT3x digital humidity and temperature sensor.
 - Sensirion SCD30 CO2 and RH/T sensor.
 - TMP36 analog temperature sensor by Analog Devices.